dcernahoschi/highest-scores/readme.txt

 levels, with the capability to return high score lists per level.
 There shall also be a simple login system in place (without any authentication...).

+The goal of this test is to provide us with a full understanding of your coding style and skills.
+We’ll pay particular attention to:
+● The code structure
+● Consideration of concurrency issues
+● The design
+● Choice of data structures
+● Quality and use of unit tests

+The goal is not to get a solution covering all special cases in a 100% robust way; the functions should be error free when used correctly but our main goal is to understand your approach to the problem.

 Functional requirements:

 The functions are described in detail below and the notation <value> means a call parameter value or